Moving Head Wash Light vs Spot: Which Is Best for Venues?

 Question you may concern

-It can withstand heavy rain, strong dust, and light salt spray.
+It can directly withstand heavy rain, strong dust, and light salt spray.
 It is stable in complex outdoor environments for long-term use and requires no additional protection.

 You may also like